dorkodu/superpage/README.md

 ## Integration with other libraries

-Integrate other libraries with **Superpage** by making good use of the `use` keyword to pass dependencies into the handling functions.
+Integrate other libraries with **SuperPage** by making good use of the `use` keyword to pass dependencies into the handling functions.

 ```php
 $tpl = new \Foo\Bar\Template();